bobbingwide/vgc/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.3.1 =
+* Changed: Updated myaccount/form-login for WooCommerce 7.0.0 and Bootstrap CSS conflict #43
+* Fixed: Warnings and Fatal ( with PHP 8 ) discovered when testing with WooCommerce 7.0.0 #43
+* Tested: With WordPress 6.0.3
+* Tested: With PHP 8.0
+* Tested: With WooCommerce 7.0.0

 = 1.3.0 =
 * Changed: Enable Bootstrap.js v5.1.3, then disable again #30
 * Changed: Hide price of 0.00 on Optional Upgrades #40